AndrewBurian/powermux/README.md

 Powermux has support for any kind of middleware that uses the common `func(res, req, next)` syntax.
 Middleware handler objects must implement the `ServeHTTPMiddleware` interface.

+Middleware will **always** be executed before any handlers, including default or generated not found handlers.

 Middleware can be added to any Route
 ```go
 mux.Route("/users").